 Car accidents between pedestrians and motor vehicles are always traumatic and can sometimes be deadly.
 When they occur, there is often a lot of finger-pointing regarding who is at fault.

-Both the driver of an automobile and a pedestrian have “duty of care” when they are out.
 The duty of care that pedestrians hold is to exercise reasonable care for his or her bodily safety.

 How is the pedestrian’s duty of care defined?